Baby Gear Updated May 21, 2026

 The gate guide handles doorways, but open-plan homes keep posing the same riddle: there’s no doorway to gate.
 The play yard flips the architecture — instead of fencing the dog out of everywhere, you fence the baby into somewhere.
 Done right, it’s the most peaceful real estate in the house: baby inside with toys, dog patrolling the perimeter like a benevolent security contractor, parents briefly in possession of two hands.

-The short version: the Toddleroo Superyard is the dog-household default — heavy, expandable, lean-proof.
+Which one for whom: the Toddleroo Superyard is the dog-household default — heavy, expandable, and owners say it shrugs off leaners.
 The Regalo My Play is the budget-and-travel answer for smaller dogs and grandparent visits.

 • Dog resistance.
 Panel weight and stability against leaners, and height against opportunistic toy thieves.